jhelmt/jhelmt.github.io/seminardetails.md

 ## Seminar details:

 The seminar runs from 14:00 -- 15:00 on Thursdays in MCS 2068.
 We'll show you the way to the room, of course.
-The seminar room is in fairly heavy use, and the Durham timetable means that talks actualy start at 14:05 and must end (including questions) by 14:55.
+The seminar room is in fairly heavy use, and the Durham timetable means that talks actually start at 14:05 and must end (including questions) by 14:55.
 If you are using slides, please email them to us in advance: an overactive university antivirus system means large attachments can take a long time (order many minutes) to be processed.

 The probability group / attendees of the probability seminar are a relatively diverse mathematical audience.
 Accessible talks are highly appreciated!
 If you are unsure about what this means, you might